Arrowtown: History

 In 1888, the name of Arrowtown had yet to be finalised with the local post office calling the town Arrow River, while the telegraph office referring to the town as Arrowtown.

 After the gold rush ended, Arrowtown provided services to the local farms.

-Arrowtown became part of the Queenstown-Lakes District in the local government reorganisation of 1989.

 Arrowtown was named "the most beautiful small town" in New Zealand in the 2020 Keep New Zealand Beautiful awards.

 Climate

-Arrowtown sits at 482 metres above sea level.
+The main street of Arrowtown, Buckingham Street, sits at 410 metres above sea level.
 Arrowtown has been described as having four distinct seasons.
 The driest month of the year is February with 96mm of rain on average and the wettest month of the year is December with 144mm of rain on average.
 January is the warmest month of the year with an average maximum temperature of 16 and 18 degrees Celsius.
 July is the coolest month of the year with an average maximum temperature of 5 degrees Celsius.